Beginner14 min read38 steps

 Part 1: The hook (lines 1-2)

 The hook is the first 1-2 lines of your post.
 On LinkedIn, only the first 210 characters appear before the 'see more' button.
 If these lines don't compel someone to click, they won't read anything else you wrote.
+This is the single highest-leverage part of any linkedin post structure — the rest of your writing is irrelevant if the hook fails.

 Tactic

 The hook's job is one thing: create enough curiosity or tension that the reader cannot not click 'see more'.
 The best hooks either (a) state something surprising, (b) promise specific value, or (c) start a story mid-action.
+Write the hook last — after the body is done — so you know exactly what value you're promising.

 2